-A standard 2.1 soundbar, used to hook up to a contemporary television for impressive audio quality, features three audio channels: the left and right speakers in the soundbar itself, then a standalone subwoofer that hooks up separately.
+It features three audio channels: the left and right speakers in the soundbar itself, and a standalone subwoofer that hooks up separately.

-Soundbars with 3 channels for instance, aka the 3.0 or 3.1, have three speakers: one left, one right, and a third in the center; 5 channel soundbars go one step further, accomodating additional surround sound speakers as well as having their own three.
+Soundbars with 3 channels for instance, aka the 3.0 or 3.1, have three speakers: one left, one right, and a third in the center; 5 channel soundbars go one step further, accommodating additional surround sound speakers as well as having the three channels.

 Is a 2.1 channel soundbar good?

-For those who are seeking a decent, HD sound to enjoy shows, movies and music on, a 2.1 channel soundbar will probably do nicely, especially with the addition of those bass notes - it’ll be a welcome upgrade to listening through tinny TV speakers.
+If you're seeking a decent, HD sound to enjoy shows, movies and music on, a 2.1 channel soundbar will do nicely, especially with the addition of those bass notes - it’ll be a welcome upgrade to listening through tinny TV speakers.

 However, if you’re looking to recreate a more cinematic, theatrical setup, you’ll probably want to spring for a 5.1 soundbar instead.
 This allows you to add surround sound speakers wherever you’d like in the room, enhancing the sound.